Donal-08/Deep-Learning-Assignments/README.md

 Assignment 2 - contains the implementation of various CNN layers and functions such as Convolution function, Pooling function, Flattening layer from scratch

-AsigNment 3 - implementation for various CNN visualisatoin techniques such as Vanilla Backpropagation, Guided Backpropagation, Class Activartion Map(CAM), Guided-GradCAM
+Asignment 3 - implementation for various CNN visualisatoin techniques such as Vanilla Backpropagation, Guided Backpropagation, Class Activartion Map(CAM), Guided-GradCAM